Marcel Hernández: Senior

 On 6 November 2013, he announced his retirement from international football after not was named as part of the Cuba squad for 2013 CONCACAF Gold Cup.

+Hernández reversed his retirement decision and played a further two matches in 2022, scoring twice in a 3-0 friendly win against Belize.

 Senior international goals

 Scores and results list Cuba's goal tally first.